plaans/aries/README.md

 ## Documentation

-An overview of the concepts and algorithms at play in the aries project is provided as an mdbook in the `doc/` folder.
+An overview of the concepts and algorithms at play in the aries project is provided as a [mdbook](https://rust-lang.github.io/mdBook/) in the [`doc/`](https://github.com/plaans/aries/tree/master/doc/src) folder.
+This documentation is centered on the core part of the solver, dedicated to combinatorial problem solving with optional variables.

 To build it, you should first install the [mdBook command line tool](https://rust-lang.github.io/mdBook/index.html).

-Then the following command should build the book and open it in a browser.
+Then the following command should build the book and serve it locally (rebuilding on modifications).
 Please refer to the mdbook documentation for an overview of the other features.

 ```
-mdbook build --open doc/
+mdbook serve doc/
 ```